adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/ML-Model-Deployment-Using-Dataflow.git

-    2. Create a Storage Bucket in asia-east1 by the name batch-pipeline-testing.
+    2. Create a Storage Bucket in asia-south1 by the name test_german_data.

     3. Copy the machine learning model in the bucket cd ML-Model-Deployment-Using-Dataflow